Overview

 Deployment options

-Cloud-based: Directions API methods are not available.
-To send routing requests to 2GIS public endpoints, use Routing API.
+- Cloud-based: Directions API is available only for use with the mobile SDK.
+To send routing HTTP requests to 2GIS public endpoints, use Routing API.

 Methods labeled as deprecated are not supported in any deployment options.